top of page

 They are a fast flying butterfly that displays territorial behavior.

-They are also known for hill-topping.
+They are also known for hill topping.

-Adults of both sexes are attracted to fermenting fruits. (they are attracted to the ethanol contained therein and can be baited with wine and other alcoholic beverages.)
+Adults of both sexes are attracted to fermenting fruits.
+(They are attracted to the ethanol contained therein and can be baited with wine and other alcoholic beverages.)

-The dorsal surface of the forewings is of velvety brown color with the margin crossed by a yellow orange band, followed by a thin yellow stripe formed by a series of small specks.
+The dorsal surface of the fore wings is of velvety brown color with the margin crossed by a yellow orange band, followed by a thin yellow stripe formed by a series of small specks.

-The dorsal sides of the wings are dark brown with orange margins and the hindwings have two short tails, where there are a few blue markings.
+The dorsal sides of the wings are dark brown with orange margins and the hind wings have two short tails, where there are a few blue markings.

 Charaxes jasius is bivoltine or trivoltine, meaning that it has two or three generations per year depending on latitude and altitude